Embroidery including hand embroidery design is the art of creating magic with threads .

-Moreover, romantic motifs, human figurines, as well as Persian and Mughal arts inspired by animals also influence this embroidery.
+Moreover, romantic motifs, human figurines, as well as Persian and Mughal arts inspired by animals also influence this embroidery style.

-A total of 7 styles are associated with the Singh-Kutch embroidery.
-These include Suf, Khaarek, and Paako, Rabari, Garasia Jat and Mutava.
+Finally, a total of 7 styles are associated with the –Kutch embroidery.
+These include Suf, Khaarek, Paako, Rabari, Garasia, Jat and Mutava.